 Why do dogs have wet noses?

-A dog’s sense of smell is a trusted ally helping them find out more about their environment.
-So, dogs have naturally figured out a few tricks to make it work better.
-One of them is keeping their noses wet.
+Often considered their trusted ally, a dog’s sense of smell helps them find out more about their environment.
+Their nose is as important to them as our eyes are to us – and their noses are perfectly developed to be able to make the most of their incredible sense of smell.
+One of the ways they can do this is by keeping their noses wet.
 Scent particles stick to damp surfaces better, giving a dog with a wet nose a superior ability to understand their surroundings.
 It is one of the reasons why some dogs keep their noses wet by constantly licking them.

 Because of their fur, dogs don’t have sweat glands all over their body as humans do.
 Instead, they’ve got a whole different system helping them dissipate heat, including panting and using their noses and paws to sweat.